bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 Alternatively the header can be larger than just a pointer.

+# Iterators - minimalistic

+A minimalistic list iterator can be simply a pointer to a node with simple logic to advance by one position by following `next` (or `prev`).

+Or they can be larger (for advantages elsewhere).

 # List size

 The list can store its size in the header and adjust it when values get